Dirk, Doncic help Mavs rout Knicks at Madison Square Garden

 “I always enjoyed playing here,” Nowitzki said.
 “If it was my last time it was definitely one of my most favorite places to play.”

-The 19-year-old Doncic also grabbed eight rebounds and made two 3-pointers, both in the fourth quarter after the game was long secured.
+The 19-year-old Doncic also grabbed eight rebounds and made two 3-pointers, both in the second half after the game was long secured.

 “It was great.
 For sure we needed that win.
 We were struggling on the road,” Doncic said.
 “It was great to play here and I’m looking forward to playing a lot of years here.”